subscribe iconSubscribe to Notifications

 Burbot

-• Try fishing small pieces of shrimp or salmon eggs under a bobber or use small, flashy spoons or spinners to entice fish to bite.
+• Stocked fish are acclimated to their lakes and are looking for food.
+Try fishing with small pieces of shrimp or salmon eggs under a bobber or use small, flashy spoons or spinners to entice fish to bite.
+Fly fishing with nymphs is effective as well.
+If a hatch is occurring and there are many rising trout, then utilize a dry fly that matches the hatch

 Emergency Orders

-• Emergency Order 3-CS-U-14-25 closes sport fishing for chum salmon in all flowing waters of the Tanana River drainage.
-Chum salmon may not be targeted and those caught incidentally while fishing for other species may not be removed from the water and must be released immediately.
+Emergency Order 3-CS-U-09-26 closes sport fishing for chum salmon in all flowing waters of the Tanana River drainage.
+Chum salmon may not be targeted, and those caught incidentally while fishing for other species may not be removed from the water and must be released immediately.

 ADF&G News